Gentlemen's club: Domesticity

 Although gentlemen's clubs were originally geared towards a male audience, domestic life played a key role in their establishment and continuity.
 Defying classic gender norms, the club could be represented as "homosocial domesticity".
 Similar to male coffeehouses of the Ottoman Empire, the clubs were a home away from home.
 They were alternative, competing spaces in the sense that it had some similarities with the traditional home.
 One of the key attractions of these clubs was their private, often exclusive, nature.
 They were getaways from the tight, restrictive role expected from the stoic gentleman.
-Like the home, men could act and behave in ways not usually acceptable in public society.
+As in their homes, men could act and behave in ways not usually acceptable in public society.

 For men who lived their lives at the club, the home, if any, lost its status as their base.
 Members would use its address for official documentation, mailing, and appointments.
 Meals, formal or informal, were provided and tastes could be catered for by the club staff.
 Spaces within the club were designated for these various functions, and the guest flow could be more easily controlled than at the home.
 Members' social status was marked by the prestige of the club, but within it, the lines were blurred.
 Prominent guests could be invited to dinner or to lounge at the club over the house.
 Staff would monitor these guests and their arrival for the members and, as employees of the members, could personally tailor the experience.
 Thus, by holding important events at the club, only the wealth and importance of the club and its amenities was displayed instead of their possibly inferior possessions or homes.

 In English clubs, this domesticity was particularly emphasised.
 These clubs, primarily in London, were usually very "quiet" and their members were well-behaved: again pointing to the calm familiarity of the household.
 In addition, club staff were tasked with keeping the club a private space and attempted to control the spread of information from the outside.
 Whether from "the streets, the courts, Parliament, or the Stock Exchange," the chaotic nature of work life was put on hold.
 Young bachelors and other members were in many ways shielded from the true problems of society.

 Induction into a club required member approval and payment.
 Despite the opportunity for mobility within the club, patriarchal authority reigned, with power and status concentrated in the ranking members.
 The result was internal stability.
 The historian Robert Morris proposed that clubs were "part of the power nexus of capitalism, and essential to the continuity of elite dominance of society."